 MARICA ROMBOU-LEVIDI (firstname.lastname@example.org) - PANTEION UNIVERSITY ATHENS

-Marica Rombou-Levidi studied Politics with Sociology at Birkbeck College (University of London) in the 1970s.
-She also studied, performed, and taught various forms of dance at the Royal Ballet School (London), The Place (London), and Athens.
-During the last twenty years she has engaged into long-term ethnographic research on the relationship between the cultural and the political in Northern Greece, focusing on the northern borderlands of the country.
+Marica Rombou-Levidi studied Politics with Sociology at the Polytechnic of Central London (PCL) and Birkbeck College (University of London) in the 1970s.
 She received her Phd in Anthropology from the University of Sussex in 2009.
-Between 2009 and 2012 she lectured on anthropology of music and dance at the department of Popular and Folk Music of the Epirus TEI.
-Currently she is teaching at the Anthropology Department of Panteion University, Athens.
+She also studied, performed, and taught various forms of dance at the Royal Ballet School (London), The Place (London), and in Athens.
+She has worked for many years in primary education in the field of cultural programs for young children.
+During the last twenty five years she has engaged into long-term ethnographic research on the relationship between the cultural and the political in Northern Greece, focusing on the northern borderlands of the country.
+She has lectured on anthropology of music and dance at the department of Popular and Folk Music of the Epirus TEI and on the anthropology of nationalism and ethnicity at the Anthropology Department of Panteion University, Athens.

 Co-author of Audiovisual Media and Identity Issues in Southeastern Europe.
 (2011)